COVID-19: remembering the nursing staff who have lost their lives

 Trust chief executive Paula Head said: ‘Katy has been described by her colleagues as a nurse who people would aspire to be like, and nursing was more than just a job to her.’

-In a message to staff, the trust’s chief nursing officer Gail Byrne also confirmed that Ms Davis’s twin sister Emma, a former colorectal surgery nurse at the trust, died on 24 April after testing positive for COVID-19.
+In a message to staff, the trust’s chief nursing officer Gail Byrne also confirmed that Ms Davis’s twin sister Emma, a former colorectal surgery nurse at the trust, died three days later after testing positive for COVID-19.

 Described as warm and caring, HCA Sharon Bamford worked on the haematology/oncology ward at Singleton Hospital in Swansea.

-Her death on 21 April follows that of her husband Malcolm, who also died after contracting COVID-19.
-Their son was admitted to hospital with the virus but has since been discharged.
+Her death on 21 April 2020 followed that of her husband Malcolm, who also died after contracting COVID-19.
+Their son was admitted to hospital with the virus but was later discharged.

 Ms Bamford had worked at the hospital for a number of years, and on the haematology/oncology ward since 2005.